fajriauluminn/FrienTweet/README.md

 This application is based on an undergraduate thesis project focusing on Indonesian cyberbullying detection using a hybrid IndoBERTweet-BiGRU model.

 The research repository contains the machine learning pipeline, including data preparation, preprocessing, labeling, training, and evaluation.
 You can read more about it [here](https://github.com/fajriauluminn/IndoCyberbullyingDetection)!
+The trained model is hosted on Hugging Face and can be accessed [here](https://huggingface.co/fajriauluminn/indotweetcyberbullying)